RicardoBurboa/aws-handson-nginx-backend-frontend/README.md

 11. Run this command as well: `ps aux | grep python`
 12. After you are done, restart Nginx with this command: `sudo systemctl restart nginx`
 13. Run the development server with this command: `python3 main.py`
-### Establish NAT Gateway
+### Establish Network Configurations
 14. Create a NAT Gateway in AWS so your private subnet can get Internet access.
+15. Create a Route Table for your NAT Gateway.
 ### In the Instance that is in the Public Subnet:
-15. Test the API with this command: `curl -v http://PRIVATE-IP-FROM-PRIVATE-INSTANCE/api/hello`
+16. Test the API with this command: `curl -v http://PRIVATE-IP-FROM-PRIVATE-INSTANCE/api/hello`

 ## Result
 ![result](https://github.com/user-attachments/assets/8000af35-356d-49ea-8338-f8bdca2350bc)